 Finally, on Christmas Day, 1865, the men of the 47th Regiment, Pennsylvania Volunteers began to be honorably mustered out at Charleston, South Carolina.
 For some, it took a few weeks longer.
 Most received their final discharge papers at Camp Cadwalader in Philadelphia, Pennsylvania on 9 January 1866.

-When given the opportunity for discharge or reenlistment, more than 500 of the 47th volunteered to continue the fight to preserve the Union.
+When given the opportunity for discharge or reenlistment, more than 500 of the 47th volunteered to continue the fight to preserve the Union and eradicate slavery across America.
 Their valor, pushed to the footnotes of history for more than 150 years by those choosing to write about better known regiments fighting in better known battles, was no less impressive than that of those who fought and died with other regular army and volunteer regiments.

 Sources: See our “References and Resources” page for a list of the print, video and web-based material used in the ongoing research and development of this website.